 “I really recommend the craft sessions, especially for anyone managing pain – it’s a great pain diversion.
 I’ve loved learning new skills to take home with me and there are always friendly people waiting to welcome everyone.”

-As each Horatio’s Garden requires constant funding, please consider donating via our website or becoming a Friend to support our London garden’s ongoing running costs.
-Alternatively you can also donate by post to the registered office 2 Throope Down Office, Blandford Road, Coombe Bissett, Salisbury, SP5 4LN, or phone 01722 326 834 to donate by credit card.
+As each Horatio’s Garden requires constant funding of £75,000 a year, please consider donating via our website or becoming a Friend to support our London & South East garden’s ongoing running costs.
+Alternatively, you can also donate by post to our registered office 2 Throope Down Office, Blandford Road, Coombe Bissett, Salisbury, SP5 4LN, or phone 01722 326 834 to donate by credit card.

 If you feel you could help with fundraising, or would like to volunteer, please contact us by emailing email@example.com or ring 01722 326 834.

 Would you like to visit the garden?
 We’re hoping we will soon be able to once again welcome small groups to see Horatio’s Garden from 2022.
 Please contact Garden Tour Coordinator, Lucy Shergold, by emailing lucyS@horatiosgarden.org.uk or call 07902906178 for more information.